yu-iskw/bisecting-kmeans/docs/blog-article.md

 In general, hierarchical clustering does not require us to prespecify the number of clusters and most hierarchical algorithms that have been used in IR are deterministic.
 Since it's hard to hold a hierarchy of massive data points, we have a parameter to set the end condition of the clustering.
-And as a result of the clustering, a dendrogram should have all points as leave nodes.
+And as a result of the clustering, a dendrogram should have all points as leaf nodes.
-Because of the same reason, we provide `minDivisibleClusterSize` for a paramter to define a condition to stop splitting.
+Because of the same reason, we provide `minDivisibleClusterSize` for a parameter to define a condition to stop splitting.

 ```
 import org.apache.spark.mllib.clustering.BisectingKMeans